mlcourses/lab-3-blog-post-group6_cs281/post.md

 - **OR with `B1`:** Now, we take the output of our XOR operation and input this in an OR gate (7432 IC Chip).
 Similar to an XOR gate, an OR gate also has 4 different inputs and outputs.
 Now, we finally completed our K-Map expression.
 After this, we simply take the output of our operation and connect it with our LED D input.

-- **LED D needs to be light up and in order to show the number 0, 2, 3, and 5.**
+- **Testing:** LED D needs to be light up and in order to show the number 0, 2, 3, and 5.

 After determining the necessary gates (IC chips) and managing the wiring process, we connected them accordingly with our K-Maps, ensuring proper routing of inputs and outputs.
 Again, we powered up the IC chips with Vcc and Gnd for a reliable operation.